Skip to content

 ./scripts/release.sh 1.2.3explicitPin to specific version

-Pre-release CHANGELOG behaviour: Alpha/beta/RC bumps do NOT rotate the [Unreleased] section — notes accumulate until the final stable release.
+Pre-release CHANGELOG behavior: Alpha/beta/RC bumps do NOT rotate the [Unreleased] section — notes accumulate until the final stable release.

 Terminal window